JigneshRaval/simple-blog/src/pages/javascript/a-beginner’s-guide-to-closures-in-javascript.md

 ### Detailed Closures Examples

-Now that we understand execution context and lexical environment, let’s get back to the closures.
+Now that we understand execution context and lexical environment, let's get back to the closures.

 #### Example 1#